IAEA-NDS/exfor-parserpy/README.md

 This parser reads the EXFOR format into a nested dictionary structure in Python.
-Importantly, it expects the unit in a file to be an entry for the time being.
-The organization of the nested dictionary, let's call it `d` is as follows:
+Importantly, for the time being it expects to find a full `ENTRY` in a file, which means that the file starts with 'ENTRY' and ends with `ENDENTRY`.
+Making the parser smarter to accept files with subentries as top level organizational unit should be possible without too much difficulty if required.

 ## Structure of the parsed output

+The organization of the nested dictionary, let's call it `d`, returned by a parse is as follows:
 The keys of the items in `d` are the entry accession numbers, e.g., `21308`.
 The item associated with each entry accession number is another dictionary with the keys given by the accession number extend by the subentry number, e.g., `21308001` for the first entry.
 The items associated with these keys contain the keys `BIB`, `COMMON` (if present) and `DATA`.
-The keys in the `BIB` dictionary are reflect the ones in the EXFOR file, e.g., `INSTITUTE`, `AUTHOR`, etc.
+The keys in the `BIB` dictionary reflect the ones in the EXFOR file, e.g., `INSTITUTE`, `AUTHOR`, etc.
 Both the `COMMON` and `DATA` subdictionary share the same structure.
 They contain as keys `UNIT` and `DATA` and the associated items are again dictionaries.